notJonny304/Awesome-HTML-Site/README.md

 </div>

-  <h2> <pre style="color:#0096FF">Chapter One: The Start of my Writing Addiction </pre>
+  <h2 style="color:#0096FF;font-family:Garamound">Chapter One: The Start of my Writing Addiction
   </h2>
-  <p style=" color:white; font-size:15px; font-family:Courier;"> I started writing stories online in 4th Grade.
+  <p style=" color:white; font-size:15px; font-family:Courier;"><br> I started writing stories online in 4th Grade.
 Before, I only used the computer for gaming or occasionally writing essays for school.
 I had wrote a few short stories on paper, but without the help of a computer, my stories didn't go very far.
 This all changed, however, when I went to a writing camp over the summer after 3rd Grade with my friend Vincent.
 There, I was introduced to typing stories on a computer.
 There, </p>
 </div>

 <div id="Paris" class="tabcontent" style="background-image:url(https://media.istockphoto.com/id/865457032/vector/abstract-futuristic-cyberspace-with-binary-code-matrix-background-with-digits-well-organized.jpg?s=612x612&w=0&k=20&c=IQcdedY8fn_DMq6nwc5MaHUBe0H0d5DPyibHR8J2usk=)">